TurtlerLab/AutoOrg/README.md

 # Function:

 AutoOrg - constantly runs.

+1. Checks the default Downloads folder for audio, image, video files.
+2. Moves the files to default Music, Pictures and Videos respectively.
+3. Runs in the background and constatly moves the files as they're coming in (manually moving a file into Downloads, downloading from a browser, taking screenshots in a browser)

 AutoOrg Once - runs once.

 1. Checks the default Downloads folder for audio, image, video files.